The Sandy Hook shooting raises issues that are often forgotten by both the pro-gun and the anti-gun side.

 The welfare state is seemingly incapable of replacing morals in the control of senseless violence.
 A terrible example was provided by the Sandy Hook massacre: the Wall Street Journal reports that “[according to state court records, the suspected gunman’s parents divorced in 2009 [and] filed certification of their completion of a parenting-education program, a Connecticut state requirement in divorce proceedings if the couple has children under the age of 18”.
 Taking people in charge does not make them more responsible.
 Crushing individuals with laws don’t diminish their level of frustration.
 It may be the contrary.

 Many mass killers often appear to be losers.
 Of course, losers have always been around and will always be.
 But they used to be more respectful of ambient opinion and morals, for better and for worse—and certainly for better if they had killing impulses.
-Perhaps they also had more problems procuring the means of ostentatious crimes such as a gun and a car, not to mention free time for dirty thinking and planning after the requirements of physical survival have been met.
+Perhaps they also had more problems procuring the means of ostentatious crimes such as a gun and a car, not to mention free time for dirty thinking and planning after the requirements of physical survival had been met.
 The homeless, the beggar, and many of the working poor still don’t have the tools to commit mass murders; many other losers seem able to acquire them.